By Dady Chery

 Surely, the regional leaders are now learning what the students, senators, and other protesters of a month ago have come to know.
 There is no longer a legitimate Haitian state to appeal to.
 Only ordinary Haitians bearing their burdens, churning the depths of the waters with their calls, and steeling themselves for a new start.

-Update: Ganthier Mayor Ralph Lapointe and his City Hall director, Mr. Jean Vilvalex Cetoute, both of whom have opposed a land grab in their town, were arrested on Thursday July 1st.
+UPDATE, July 2, 2010: Ganthier Mayor Ralph Lapointe and his City Hall director, Mr. Jean Vilvalex Cetoute, both of whom had opposed a land grab in their town, were arrested on Thursday July 1, 2010.
 They were incarcerated, not in Ganthier, but in Croix-des-Bouquets, home town of the rap star Wyclef Jean, head of the NGO Yele Haiti.
 Mr. Cetoute remains under arrest there despite not being formally charged with any crime.
 The Mayor, who was released the same evening, has made it known that Mr. Cetoute’s “dossier is more political than judicial.”
 On Friday, the peasants blocked route de Malpasse, the road to the Dominican republic.
 There were gunshots all night.
 By morning, things appeared calm, and the police inspector declared the road cleared.
-The peasants, in turn, have said they are not finished yet and have reorganized into small groups.
+The peasants, in turn, have said they are not yet finished and have reorganized into small groups.